gramineproject/graphene/Examples/java_sample/README.txt

 # java sample  execution steps:

-This directory contains an example for running a java workload SPECjbb2015 in Graphene, including the Makefile and a template for generating the manifest.
+This directory contains an example for running a java Sample in Graphene, including the Makefile and a template for generating the manifest.
 The application is tested on Ubuntu 18.04 with both normal Linux and SGX platforms.
 This example is tested with openjdk11.